Digimon Tamers: Partner Digimon

 Guilmon is a reptilian Digimon that resembles a theropod dinosaur with a digital hazard symbol on his chest.
 He is created by Takato, who drew him and was brought to life soon after by the Blue Card which the DigiGnomes secretly placed among his card deck.
 Guilmon originally has the mentality of a child, unaware of the differences between humans and Digimon, often calling his partner "Takatomon".
 He stays in a shed of Shinjuku Park, learning to speak normally and develops a better understanding of the world around him.
 Guilmon possesses a taste for bread, often being distracted by the thought of food.
 Guilmon has a very keen sense of smell and possesses somewhat of a sixth sense to detect other Digimon in the vicinity, usually going feral in fights due to his virus-type nature.
 He is also loyal and protective.
+Guilmon's Champion form is the dinosaur-like Growlmon (グラウモン, Guraumon), his Ultimate form is the cyborg dinosaur-like WarGrowlmon (メガログラウモン, Megaroguraumon), and his Dark Mega Form is the snake-tailed dragon-like Megidramon (メギドラモン, Megidoramon).
+Guilmon and Takato can also Bio-Merge to become the knight-like Gallantmon (デュークモン, Dūkumon).
 When Guilmon reverts into Gigimon as a side effect of the Red Card, he says goodbye to Takato.
 Guilmon also appeared in Digimon Fusion.
 Guilmon was created by Chiaki J. Konaka, influenced by Ultraman and Kaiju films.
 Upon viewing the initial design sketches, he assumed that the character would be roughly the same size as Agumon.
 However, when he realized that Guilmon would be about the size of a human adult, he realized that "[h]e was nowhere near small enough for a child to hide in his room."
 Konaka realized that he could tailor the plot of the series to incorporate the problem.